-Studying: In 2017 I completed my facial reflexology training, and hope to add Zone Face Lift training next year.
+Studying: In 2017 I completed my facial reflexology training, and hope to add Zone Face Lift training later this year.

 Listening to: these days I like a lot of quiet when I'm working at home - and at the studio it's ambient music, so all very peaceful!